yangfangs/physpetools/README.rst

     More options about Gblocks please to see `Gblock documentation <http://molevol.cmima.csic.es/castresana/Gblocks/Gblocks_documentation.html>`_.

 -raxml
     Set reconstruct phylogenetic tree arguments with RAxML.
-The default is ``-f a -m PROTGAMMAJTTX  -p 12345 -x 12345 -# 100 -n T1``,
+The default is ``-f a -m PROTGAMMAJTTX  -p 12345 -x 12345 -# 100 -n T1``.

-    -f
+    -f a
         rapid Bootstrap analysis and search for best­scoring ML tree in one program run